Juviaa/FSND-Project-1-Movie-Trailer-Website/README.md

 A website that plays the trailers for my six favorite movies.

 ### How to use
-Run the file entertainment_center.py, which will generate an html file and open that file in your default web browser.
+Run the file entertainment_center.py from your Terminal using the command:
+$ python Your/File/Path/entertainment_center.py

 ### Credits
 Each trailer is copyright to the film's production company.